 What is secular Buddhism, or a secular dharma?
 Recently, One Mindful Breath ran a successful study group which investigated this question.
 This is what we did.

 Ten people met each week and we discussed the Ten theses of secular dharma from Stephen Batchelor’s 2015 book, After Buddhism.
 We met on five consecutive Monday evenings, each meeting being about 75 minutes long.
-Our sixth and last session consisted of question and answers with Stephen Batchelor via Zoom, and that was followed by a convivial celebration dinner.
+Our sixth and final session consisted of question and answers with Stephen Batchelor via Zoom, and that was followed by a convivial celebration dinner.

 Before our first meeting, we gave out two articles and a recorded talk to introduce the topic to participants.
 These were:

-- A Secular Buddhism, from the Journal of Global Buddhism by Stephen Batchelor (2012)
+A secular Buddhism, from the Journal of Global Buddhism by Stephen Batchelor (2012)

-- The Secular Buddha – What it means to be radicalised, a 40-minute talk by Stephen Batchelor (2015)
+The secular Buddha – What it means to be radicalised, a 40-minute talk by Stephen Batchelor (2015)

 Each evening, we discussed two theses and everyone took a turn to facilitate a thesis, preparing two or three questions in advance and presenting them to the group.